robsoh09/spayment/README.md

-I have also included instructions to clone and run this in the customer demo solution PDF as attached.
+I have also included instructions in the customer demo solution PDF to clone this git repository and run it.
+Please refer to the PDF.